 Toad Watch

-A volunteer led identification and conservation project to help the SARA listed species Western Toad cross from their year round habitat to their breeding grounds in the wetlands of the Columbia River.
+Our Toad Watch program is a volunteer led identification and conservation project to help the Western Toad, a SARA listed species, cross from their year round habitat to their breeding grounds in the wetlands of the Columbia River.

 Each year Western Toads move downslope from their forest habitat on Mt.
 Mackenzie and Mt Cartier, to breed in the marshes at the edge of the Columbia River, the adults then return to the forest followed by the toadlets in late July or early to mid-August (temperature dependent).
 Each crossing means traversing Airport Way which can be busy with residential, business and recreational traffic.

-Inspired by initiatives undertaken by the Valhalla Wilderness Society and Kootenay Conservation Program, Wildsight Revelstoke aims to improve the survival rate for adult Western Toads and toadlets by helping them to cross Airport Way during their peak migration times.
-With the help of dedicated volunteers, we will visit Airport Way at dusk and on rainy days to help move toads off of the road.
+Inspired by initiatives undertaken by the Valhalla Wilderness Society and Kootenay Conservation Program, Wildsight Revelstoke aims to improve the survival rate for adult Western Toads and toadlets by helping them to cross Airport Way during their peak migration times and collecting data to inform management measures.
+With the help of dedicated volunteers, we will visit Airport Way at dusk and on rainy days to record data and move toads off of the road.
 Toad Watch activities include recording the sex, vitality status, location and direction of travel to collect valuable information on our local population of Western Toads.

 Guides & Resources